Manage your macOS VM Images with the Orka-Packer Plugin

 Creating the Packer Template

-To begin, we’ll create a file named orka.pkr.hcl.
+To begin, we’ll create a file named hello-world.pkr.hcl.
 You can actually call this any name you want to but you have to make sure the file ends in the suffix pkr.hcl or Packer won’t be able to work with it.

 With our new Packer template file open in a text editor, we’ll first look at each section of the file independently, and then we will put it all together in a complete example.